Tricore-Solutions/FGAWeb/frontend/src/styles/guides/COMPONENTS.md

 ```

 ### Usage Example
-*What this means: This code shows two navbar variants.
+*What this means: This code shows three navbar variants.
 The first is the default white background navbar with navigation links.
-The second shows the menu variant with a hamburger icon and "MENU" text instead of nav links on desktop.*
+The second shows the menu variant with a hamburger icon and "MENU" text instead of nav links on desktop.
+The third shows the hero variant, which is transparent over the home hero section and becomes solid white once you scroll past the hero.*

 ```jsx
 import Navbar from '@/components/Navbar';